-- 1. A scheduling book for all lab space is in the Department of Special Education, Rehabilitation and Counseling office (Haley 2084). - 2.
-Please remember to schedule only for the actual space you will be using. - 3.
-Students unfamiliar with the use of the counseling lab and its equipment should be supervised or instructed by a faculty member in the use of the lab equipment. - 4.
-The supervision/observation rooms are not available for reservation. - 5.
-Students using the lab for counseling or supervision need to ensure client/supervisee confidentiality.
+- Rooms are reserved electronically through Outlook - Students schedule only for the actual space they will be using. - Students unfamiliar with the use of the counseling lab and its equipment should be supervised or instructed by a faculty member in the use of the lab equipment. - The supervision/observation rooms are not available for reservation. - Students using the lab for counseling or supervision need to ensure client/supervisee confidentiality.
 This includes how demonstration clinical practice tapes are used and stored.